11th Cat: Characters

-Priscilla is the wife of Arthur and the mother of Rika.
+Priscilla is married to Arthur and the mother of Rika.
 She loves both her daughter and husband.
 Although she was never there for Rika, she loves Rika and considers herself a bad mother because she never lifted a finger to help her daughter and because she couldn't take care of her.
 This is because Priscilla knew if she did she would sacrifice her own daughter life for Arthur as she dearly love him and wanted to see him again so she gave Rika to Louis who does care for and love Rika as if she was his daughter.